About the Payment Clearing Account in Bnbtally

 What is a Payment Clearing Account?

 A Payment Clearing Account is a general accounting practice and is defined as "an account you use to move money from one account to another account when you cannot move the money directly.
-This account normally has a balance of $0.00 because you always take out the same amount that you put in.
+This account normally has a balance of zero (or close to zero) because you always take out the same amount that you put in.
 It may also be called a Clearing Account, Barter Account or Wash Account" (source)

 Specifically for Airbnb, the Payment Clearing Account is used to apply payments to Airbnb invoices upon the day the Airbnb reservation payout is posted.
-Payouts can take 3-5 days (or longer) to arrive in the bank account after posted from Airbnb.
+The account usually has a small balance because payouts can take 3-5 days (or longer) to arrive in the bank account after posted from Airbnb.
 Monies owed are held in this clearing account until the payouts are received in the bank.
 This account also helps to automate the reconciliation process.

 There are scenarios where a payment clearing account can be misused.
 Make sure you're not making these mistakes...